wp-plugins/bemo-a-z-index/readme.txt

 == Changelog ==

 = 0.1.3 =
-* Fixed filtering by category
+* Fixed this not working in category pages.
-* Fixed postcount filtering

 = 0.1.2 =
 * Fixed pagination in template